Last Updated on January 23, 2025 by Team Ideas24

 Do you want something that will really bring out the Halloween spirit this season?
-Then this head in a jar prank is the project you’re looking for!
+Then this head in jar prank is the project you’re looking for!

 OK — before doing this Halloween project you have to make sure that all your friends and family can take a good scare prank.
 Make sure no one who has a heart problem will see it! :)